Second-Order Assortative Mixing in Social Networks: Background

-To quantify this mixing property, Newman~\cite{newman02} proposed the assortative coefficient,~$r$, where $-1\leqslant r\leqslant 1$.
-It is derived by considering the Pearson correlation between two sequences, where corresponding elements in the two sequences represent the degree of the nodes at either end of a link in the network. \footnote{For a directed network, the degree of the starting node of a link is contained in one sequence, and the degree of the ending node is in the other sequence.
+To quantify this mixing property, Newman~\cite{newman02} proposed the assortative coefficient,~$r$, where $-1\leq r\leq 1$.
+It is derived by considering the Pearson correlation between two sequences, where corresponding elements in the two sequences represent the degree of the nodes at either end of a link in the network.
+For a directed network, the degree of the starting node of a link is contained in one sequence, and the degree of the ending node is in the other sequence.
 The number of elements in each sequence is the number of links.
 For an undirected network, as all the networks studied in this paper, each undirected link is replaced by two directed links pointing at opposite directions.
-Thus the number of elements in a sequence is twice the number of links.}.
-When $r\rightarrow1$ there is a perfect assortative mixing in the network, i.e., every link connects two nodes with the same degree.
-When $r\simeq 0$ there is no correlation.
-In terms of degree mixing, the network is random or neutral.
-If the network is perfectly disassortative, i.e., every link connects two nodes of different degrees, $r$ is negative and has a value lying in the range $-1\leqslant r < 0$.
-The mixing pattern has been regarded as a fundamental property of networks and the assortative coefficient $r$ has been widely used to measure this property.
+Thus the number of elements in a sequence is twice the number of links.

+A network with assortative mixing is characterised by a possible value of $r$; where $r=1$ corresponds to a perfect assortative mixing, i.e., every link connects two nodes with the same degree.
+A network with disassortative mixing has a negative value of $r$; where $r=-1$ corresponds to a perfect disassortative mixing, i.e., every link connects two nodes with difference degrees.
+When $r$ equals or close to 0, there is no degree correlation, i.e., the network is random or neutral in terms of degree mixing.

+The mixing pattern has been studied as a fundamental property of networks, and the assortative coefficient $r$ has been widely used to measure this property.